Ludwinic1/fdic_bank_data_warehouse/README.md

 # fdic_bank_data_warehouse
-Data Engineering project that builds a star schema data warehouse from scratch.
+Data Engineering project that builds an entire star schema data warehouse from scratch.

 Python script builds the star schema data warehouse from scratch and completes the following:
 - Extracts data from several CSV files containing 5 years of FDIC public banking data (**CSV files located in the data folder**) from thousands of banks across the country.